 - Analyze crash data on a state, regional, and local basis to determine appropriate traffic safety countermeasures. - Publish the North Dakota Crash Summary on an annual basis.
 The North Dakota Crash Summary is a year-end historical summary of the previous calendar years' motor vehicle crashes including the crash factors (alcohol, speed, seat belt use, etc.) and trend data related to North Dakota's crash problems. - Convert a minimum of five law enforcement agencies from paper to electronic crash reporting via Traffic and Criminal Software (TraCS), the NDDOT's electronic crash reporting system.
-This includes the software installation and officer training for TraCS use. - o Provide TraCS demonstrations and support to tribal and/or BIA law enforcement agencies. - o Maintain TraCS software including the Incident Location Tool (ILT), the electronic citation form, and the Report and Notice form. - o Deploy the new Report and Notice form to users. - O Continue to deploy the electronic citation form to users. - Continue TraCS enhancements for increased electronic reporting capabilities. - Convene the Traffic Records Coordination Committee (TRCC) on a quarterly basis to guide the NHTSA Section 408 grant program and data system integration.
+This includes the software installation and officer training for TraCS use. - o Provide TraCS demonstrations and support to tribal and/or BIA law enforcement agencies. - Maintain TraCS software including the Incident Location Tool (ILT), the electronic citation form, and the Report and Notice form. - o Deploy the new Report and Notice form to users. - o Continue to deploy the electronic citation form to users. - Continue TraCS enhancements for increased electronic reporting capabilities. - Convene the Traffic Records Coordination Committee (TRCC) on a quarterly basis to guide the NHTSA Section 408 grant program and data system integration.
 The TRCC will update North Dakota's Traffic Records Strategic Plan (TRSP) annually and continue to make recommendations related to the prioritization of enhancements to traffic records data projects.
-TRSP priority projects will include further implementation of TraCS to increase electronic reporting of crash reports, review of the crash reporting process to advance the use of Model Minimum Uniform Crash Criteria (MMUCC) data elements, and other activities as defined by the TRSP. - The TSO underwent a Traffic Records Assessment in February 2011.
-As a result, the TRCC is currently developing a revised TRSP based on recommendations from the assessment.
-TSRP projects are not fully defined at this time. - Provide data and support to the state's Strategic Highway Safety Plan (SHSP) and committees representing the priority emphasis areas to establish traffic safety priorities and applicable measures.
+TRSP priority projects will include further implementation of TraCS to increase electronic reporting of crash reports, review of the crash reporting process to advance the use of Model Minimum Uniform Crash Criteria (MMUCC) data elements, and other activities as defined by the TRSP.

+The TSO underwent a Traffic Records Assessment in February 2011 and developed a revised TRSP based on recommendations from the assessment.

+Provide data and support to the state's Strategic Highway Safety Plan (SHSP) and committees representing the priority emphasis areas to establish traffic safety priorities and applicable measures.